gratipay/inside.gratipay.com/www/appendices/security-program.md

 We take security seriously, and we're proud to be able to offer bounties through HackerOne.
 That said, we recognize that the amounts are low.
 The reason is that we are a small company with only [a little revenue](https://gratipay.com/Gratipay/).
 We look forward to offering larger bounties as we grow.
 Thank you for your understanding, and please tell us in your report if you would prefer not to receive a bounty.

 ## Scope

 * [https://gratipay.com](https://gratipay.com)
 * [https://grtp.co](https://grtp.co) (not in scope for clickjacking)
 * any other [software we publish](https://github.com/gratipay)

-We target an "A" grade on SSLLabs for both [grtp.co](https://www.ssllabs.com/ssltest/analyze.html?d=grtp.co) and [gratipay.com](https://www.ssllabs.com/ssltest/analyze.html?d=gratipay.com), and consider it a theoretical riskif we drop below that.
+We target an "A" grade on SSLLabs for both [grtp.co](https://www.ssllabs.com/ssltest/analyze.html?d=grtp.co) and [gratipay.com](https://www.ssllabs.com/ssltest/analyze.html?d=gratipay.com), and consider it a theoretical risk if we drop below that.

+We also encourage researchers who want to test our platform to set up Gratipay locally.
+That way you can test all sorts of payloads to your hearts' content.
+Instructions can be found here: https://github.com/gratipay/gratipay.com#quick-start

 ## Out of scope